pollyan/intent-test-framework/WARP.md

 Project overview
 - Intent Test Framework: an AI-driven web automation testing platform with a Flask Web UI and a Node.js AI engine (MidSceneJS) for visual/NL-based testing.
 Real-time status via Socket.IO; layered architecture with API-first design.
-- Two intelligent agents: Requirements Analysis Agent (Alex Chen) and Test Analysis Agent (Song Liu) for structured workflow guidance.
+- Two intelligent agents: Requirements Analysis Agent (Alex Chen) and Test Analysis Agent (Lisa Song) for structured workflow guidance.
 - See README.md for a fuller feature list and quickstart.

 Conventions and important rules (from CLAUDE.md and repo)